dfranklin02/SRL/docs/pages/motivation/self-efficacy_recommendations.md

     <li class="active">Recommendations</li>
 </ul>

 There are many different things students can do to improve their self-efficacy.
 Below are several different strategies for enhancing your self-efficacy while completing learning tasks (e.g., writing a paper, studying for a test, completing difficult homework assignments).
-Every strategy might not be useful to you, but there are likely a few suggestions that will be helpful.
-Click on the strategies that you think will be helpful to you.
+Every strategy might not be useful to you, but there are likely a few suggestions that will be helpful. <b>Click on the strategies that you think will be helpful to you. </b>

 <center><img src='images/selfefficacydo.png' alt='self-efficacy_importance' /></center>